ntustison/ANTsXUKBBPublic/Text/discussion.md

-superior performance in terms of algorithmic prediction of quantitative sociodemographics, similar to the evaluation strategy used in this work, outside of the clinical research into brain age estimation, none of these performance metric reach the level of individual-level prediction.
+superior performance in terms of algorithmic prediction of quantitative sociodemographics, similar to the evaluation strategy used in this work, outside of the clinical research into brain age estimation, none of these performance metrics reach the level of individual-level prediction.
 Consequently, these may be more informative as an interpretation of the systems- level relationship between brain structure and behavior.
 An obvious secondary benefit is the insight gained into the quality and relevance of measurements and modeling techniques used.
-In this way, these considerations touch on fundamental implications of the No Free Lunch Theorems for search and optimization [@Wolpert:1997aa] where prior distributions (i.e., correspondence of measurements and clinical domain for algorithmic modeling) differentiate general performance.
+In this way, these considerations touch on fundamental implications of the _No Free Lunch Theorems_ for search and optimization [@Wolpert:1997aa] where prior distributions (i.e., correspondence of measurements and clinical domain for algorithmic modeling) differentiate general performance.
 Relatedly, although all packages are represented amongst